shadowlack/shadowlack-core-book/guides/style-guide.md

 ## Earth similies

-Please do not reference Earth (Terran) events or Humans when contributing to the wiki.
+Do not reference Earth (Terran) events or Humans when contributing to the wiki.
 Earth does not exist in our game.
-You should avoid writing descriptors such as:
+Avoid writing descriptors such as:

 - "similar to an Earth crocodile"
-- "fox-like"
-- "like Harry Potter"
+- "bear-like"

 ## Accepted abbreviations